thedirtyd/yet-another-media-player/README.md

 - Switch between multiple media players in a single card using chip-style selector
 - Custom chip/entity names via YAML
-- Optional full-card artwork background with auto-dimming and white text
+- Optional full-card artwork background
-- Dynamic source selection menu
-- Shuffle, repeat, and playback controls
+- Shuffle, repeat, and playback controls for compatible players
-- Responsive layout—works on mobile and desktop
-- Presence-aware: auto-switches to the active media player, but respects manual selection
+- Auto-switches to the active media player
-- Theme-aware: works with both light and dark themes
-- Action buttons: run any Home Assistant service, not just music
+- Action buttons: run any Home Assistant service
-- HACS compatible (coming soon)
+- Use "current" for the entity_id to reference the currently selected media player (see example below)

 ---